What is cycle syning, and why are so many people talking about it? Let’s break it down.

 Ready to adapt?

 Okay.
-If you want to give a shot and learn how to adapt (at least try), keep reading, dear friend.
+If you want to give it a shot and learn how to adapt (or at least try), keep reading, dear friend.
 I’ll share more insights from my experience.

-If you read my previous posts, I also talked about productivity hacks, and time management techniques.
-From now on, I have stopped using regular weekly scheduling, and instead plan my tasks based on the fluctuations in my energy levels throughout the month.
+If you read my previous posts, you know I’ve talked about productivity hacks and time management techniques.
+Now, I’ve stopped using regular weekly scheduling, and instead plan my tasks around the fluctuations in my energy levels throughout the month.

 For example, the first day of my period signals my new menstrual cycle.
 Within a day or two, I update my meal plans, work tasks, and personal plans to suit this phase.

 It’s still new to me, and learning something all at once is hard.
-That’s why, I created a Notion page for my phases.
-I have personalized notes to remember, so while planning, I check those notes.
-At the beginning, you may create your cycle notes.
+That’s why I created a Notion page for my phases.
+I keep personalized notes there, so when I plan, I check thom.
+At the beginning, you can create your own cycle notes too.

 • Create your own cycle path.